A248/LibertyBans/CONTRIBUTING.md

 ### Manual testing

 See the section "Cloning and building" for how to obtain a plugin jar.

+You can run `mvn package` to run unit tests and jar packaging in a single build.

 ## Making a release